-In the early 1970s Harry Braverman's Labor and Monopoly Capital (1998) demonstrated how the process of 'dumbing down' workers, primarily through severely reducing their on-the-job responsibility, flexibility, and autonomy (often called 'de-skilling') increases management control and, hence, profits to the advantage of capital.
-Since the idea of civic intelligence will soon be discussed here, we may hypothesize briefly about whether these ideas may also have some applicability outside the workplace.
-Is it possible that the citizenry is being 'dumbed down' in similar ways?
-And, if so, can we 'run the processes in reverse' to undo the damage?
+In the early 1970's Harry Braverman's "Labor and Monopoly Capital" [8] demonstrated how the process of "dumbing-down" workers, primarily through severely reducing their on-the-job responsibility, flexibility, and autonomy (often called "de-skilling") increases management control and, hence, profits to the advantage of capital.
+Since we will be soon discussing the idea of civic intelligence we may hypothesize briefly about whether these ideas may also have some applicability outside the workplace.
+Is it possible that the citizenry is being "dumbed-down" in similar ways?
+And, if so, can we "run the processes in reverse" to undo the damage?

 The key to Braverman's analysis is the decomposition of broad workplace responsibilities by management into discrete constituent parts, which are then used to force workers to perform within circumscribed ranges.
-This process, often in the name of 'efficiency', dramatically lessens the scope and directionality of worker power.
+This process, often in the name of "efficiency," dramatically lessens the scope and directionality of worker power.
 How could this process be replicated in realms outside of the workplace?
-The first responsibility to be jettisoned (as 'outside' their primary work responsibility) in the civic sphere under such a redefinition would be the consideration of issues relating to general social implications.
-Thus workers and labour unions should focus exclusively on jobs and job security (and not, for instance, the social consequences of the jobs); artists should explore and express their individual feelings; scientists and researchers should pursue what is fundable within a narrow, specialized niche - computer science, physics and other 'technical' disciplines would expel implications of their subject matters from the curriculum, while measuring success purely in terms of monetary return on investment.
-Citizens, of course, would spend much of their non-working life shopping, buying items that will maximize their individual comfort and status while keeping the economic machine running at maximum capacity.
+The first responsibility to be jettisoned (as "outside" their primary work responsibility) in the civic sphere under such a redefinition would be the consideration of issues relating to general social implications.
+Thus workers and labor unions should focus exclusively on jobs and job security (and not, for instance, the social consequences of the jobs); artists should explore and express their individual feelings' scientists and researchers should pursue what is fundable within a narrow, specialized niche - computer science, physics, and other "technical" disciplines would expel implications of their subject matters from the curriculum; while measuring success purely in terms of monetary return on investment.
+Citizens of course would spend much of their non-working life shopping, buying items that will maximize their individual comfort and status while keeping the economic machine running at maximum capacity.

-This general process removes the 'politics' of labour, leisure and learning; indeed it naturally results in the 'de-skilling' of the citizen.
+This general process removes the "politics" of labor, leisure, and learning; indeed it naturally results in the "deskilling" of the citizen.
 Economists are the pioneers in this process by adapting and advocating the use of an economic calculus as the sole determinant for all of our decisions.
-This is the ultimate dumbing down; it reduces human aspirations and agency to that of a greedy and unthinking automaton.
-The media 'de-skill' the citizenry in several ways as well, according to a variety of scholars.
-Castells (1997), for example, shows how the media's fixation with political scandal encourages cynicism and political disengagement on the part of the citizenry.
-The media often promotes 'the spectacle' (Garber et al. 1993) at the expense of the intellectually taxing.
-The ill effects of money on the media, politics and elections also further increase the distance between citizens and public affairs (Schuler 2001).
-Furthermore, Robert Putnam shows convincingly that, at least in the USA, the virtually overnight spread of commercial broadcast television was a primary culprit in the steady degradation of US civic life over the last several decades (Putnam 1996).
-One can only wonder what effects this new electronic 'opiate of the masses' will have as it continues its spread on cultures outside the USA.
+This is the ultimate dumbing down; it reduces human aspirations and agency to that of an greedy and unthinking automaton.
+The media "de-skills" the citizenry in several ways as well, according to a variety of scholars.
+Castells [9], for example, shows how the media's fixation with political scandal encourages cynicism and political disengagement on the part of the citizenry.
+The media often promotes "the spectacle" [10] at the expense of the intellectually taxing.
+The ill effects of money on the media, politics, and elections also further increase the distance between citizens and public affairs [11].
+Furthermore, Robert Putnam shows convincingly that, at least in the US, the virtually overnight spread of commercial broadcast television was a primary culprit in the steady degradation of American civic life over the last several decades [12].
+One can only wonder what effects this new electronic "opiate of the masses" will have as it continues its spread on cultures outside the U.S.